spanishgum/dotfiles/.name/README.md

 ## ASCII art name

+Ascii art comes from [here](http://patorjk.com/software/taag/).

+#### namefetch.sh
-namefetch.sh will grab print to the screen the contents of art.txt, which is a soft link to an art file.
+print to the screen the contents of art.txt, a soft link to an art file.

+#### playname.sh
-playname.sh will loop through all the ascii art name files, but making sure to only print ones that can fit on the screen.
+loop through art/*.art files, printing ones that can fit on the screen, centered.

-an art file here is any file with the .art extension.

-grab your favorited generated art from [here](http://patorjk.com/software/taag/) and copy it to files in this directory.
+#### getart.py

+`python3 getart.py --verbose --text $USER --dir art`

-getart.py is a python3 script that depends on phantomjs and selenium.
-It creates an art folder, and downloads every available ascii art from the website linked above, given the text specified by the -t flag argument.
+python3 script that uses phantomjs and selenium.
+It downloads every ascii art from the website linked above, using text specified by the -t flag argument.
-You can get this working like so:
+I got this working on Ubuntu 16.04 like so:
   - sudo pip3 install selenium
-  - npm install phantomjs-prebuilt # note if you try to install with apt-get, you will not have all dependencies
+  - npm install phantomjs-prebuilt # apt-get method will not have all dependencies
+  - export PATH=$PATH:/path/to/node_modules/phantomjs-prebuilt/bin